logisticalprivacy/notice-of-safe-traversal/README.md

 # Notice of safe traversal

-This document provides plausible deniability at crossing points into and out of authoritarian countries.
+This document provides plausible deniability for device passwords at crossing points into and out of authoritarian countries.

 To use this document: